lucagrandicelli/lucagrandicelli/README.md

 ### WordPress Engineer

-I'm a web developer with 20+ years experience on the field.
+I'm a Full Stack Web Developer with 20+ years experience on the field.
 I've been working in the IT industry for over two decades and as a WordPress Engineer for more than ten.

 ### IT Skills
 *   **WordPress**: Theme/Plugin Development, WordPress Optimization, WordPress Core & Translator Contributor